lindhe/dat300-group_3-code/README.md

-# Midbro – Packet Capturing for the PASAD IDS
+# Midbro – Packet Capturing for Intrusion Detection Systems

 Created by Robert Gustafsson, Robin Krahl and Andreas Lindhé in DAT300 2017 at Chalmers University of Technology.
 Copyright belongs to the authors.